gradha/gradha.github.io/src/articles/07-tyranny-of-git-flow-defaults.rst

 simple: most people don't touch the settings of their software.

-And therefore, if you are a git-flow user, you are likely using the wrong default.
+And therefore, if you are a git-flow user, you are likely using the wrong default for collaboration.
 It is the wrong default because anybody forking your project and sending pull requests will do so against the ``master`` branch.
 Fortunately, `GitHub allows one to change the default branch
 <https://help.github.com/articles/setting-the-default-branch>`_ of any
 repository.
 You can do this at any time: from that moment on, any user cloning the repository will get the new default branch, and

 Should master die in a fire?
 ============================